 It wouldn't be the last time.
 While Bowie's next release, Hunky Dory, was Lighter and Softer musically (if not lyrically), the combination of apocalyptic themes and intense sounds on this album pointed the way forward to the Glam Rock albums that established Bowie as a celebrity (Ziggy Stardust, Aladdin Sane and Diamond Dogs).
 To quote Carr & Murray again: "This is where the story really starts."

 The album was a modest critical and commercial success, though it achieved more sales and acclaim in the US than the UK.
 While it didn't exactly put Bowie on the map as a star, it did do enough to convince audiences that he was more than just "the man who did the Major Tom song," building the first vestiges of a devoted following that would explode in quantity just two years later.
 It became a bigger success when RCA Records reissued it in 1972 to bank off the success of Ziggy Stardust, though was still generally considered a case of Early Installment Weirdness by most listeners (albeit decent in its own right).
 In the decades since its release, it's become noticeably Vindicated by History, with analysts noting in hindsight its wide-reaching influence on Post-Punk, Goth Rock, and Dark Wave, with the dirge-like "All the Madmen" and "After All" being particularly important tracks in the development of the late 70's goth scene.
 Combining that with the album's aforementioned founding of Bowie's forthcoming glam rock sound, The Man Who Sold the World is now considered an essential part of the Bowie discography.
+As of 2020, Acclaimed Music lists the record at No. 1875 on its dynamic list of the 3000 most critically praised albums.

 Oh, and Nirvana did a Cover Version of the Title Track on MTV Unplugged in New York (much to Bowie's approval), leading some younger fans to falsely assume that they were the ones who wrote it (much to Bowie's irritation).
 Kurt Cobain also listed The Man Who Sold the World at no. 45 in his personal list of his 50 favourite music albums.
+Midge Ure also covered the song, with said cover being famously used in Metal Gear Solid V: The Phantom Pain.

 Beginning in 2014, Tony Visconti and Mick "Woody" Woodmansey began Holy Holy, a sporadic tour in which they play the album in its entirety, along with other Bowie songs.
 (Bowie never toured to promote the album when it was originally released.)
 Guests include Heaven 17 vocalist Glenn Gregory and Spandau Ballet saxophonist Steve Norman.
 Bowie gave the tour his blessing.